PatrikAAberg/dmce/README.md

     $ git clone https://github.com/PatrikAAberg/dmce-examples.git
     $ cd dmce-examples

-Set up a git local .dmceconfig file using this helper:
+Set up dmce to do coverage, including only the "patchcov" directory:

-    $ ./config-patchcov
+    $ dmce-set-profile coverage -i patchcov

 Apply the patch in the patchcov dir: